monaparty/XMPIP/XMPIP-0015.md

 ## Technical implementation ##

-A new message type under the CIP11 numbering should be allocated for address sweep messages.
+A new message type under the CIP11 numbering should be allocated for trigger messages.

-The address sweep must specify the following fields:
+The trigger message must specify the following fields:

   * New Message ID: ````0x78````
   * tx_hash (32bytes)